-Matthew Vines is the president and founder of The Reformation Project and the author of God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships.
+Matthew Vines is the founder and executive director of The Reformation Project and the author of God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships.
 He lives in Wichita, Kansas.

 Matthew attended Harvard University from 2008 to 2010.
 He then took a leave of absence in order to research the Bible and homosexuality and work toward LGBT inclusion in the church.
 In March 2012, Matthew delivered a speech at a church in his hometown about the Bible and homosexuality, calling for acceptance of gay Christians and their marriage relationships.
-Since then, the video of the speech has been seen nearly a million times on YouTube, leading to a feature story in The New York Times.
+Since then, the video of the speech has been seen more than a million times on YouTube, leading to a feature story in The New York Times.

 Matthew’s book, God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships, is in stores now.